-Tip: If ever you experience problems when trying to add code to your pages or posts (e.g. HTML), try disabling the visual editor checkbox in this section.
+Tip: If ever you experience any problems when trying to add code to your pages or posts (e.g. HTML), try disabling the visual editor checkbox in this section.

 3 – Admin Color Scheme

 In version 3.8, WordPress introduced a new design feature that allows you to customize the look of your WordPress Dashboard by selecting a global color scheme …

-You can choose a new global color scheme for your WP admin area from the default choices, or customize the color scheme using various WordPress plugins …
+You can choose a new color scheme for your WP administration area from the default choices, or add a custom color scheme using WordPress plugins …

 To learn how to further customize your WordPress dashboard, see the tutorial below: